 At the end of their tour of duty in Afghanistan, two young military women, Aurore and Marine, are given three days of decompression leave with their unit at a five-star resort in Cyprus, among tourists.
 But it's not that easy to forget the war and leave the violence behind.

 ★★★★ review by One Room With A View on Letterboxd

 The Stopover’s compelling setup – a group of soldiers returning from a tour of Afghanistan staying in a five-star Cypriot hotel for “decompression” – makes for a scintillating investigation into memory, guilt, and what it means to be a woman in an aggressively masculine environment.

 The simmering tensions among the group are masterfully brought to a boil in perhaps one of the finest on-screen depictions of the latter since The Silence of the Lambs.
 Its two female leads bristle with self-defensive hostility towards the men, yet demonstrate a brittle but unbreakable bond of sisterhood between themselves – which they need to survive.

 From start to finish The Stopover delivers emotively acted scenes of inter-gender tension and barely-suppressed rage.
 The parallels it draws between war and workplace relationships are brazen and powerful.

 ★★★★ review by Dannzel Ryan Escobar on Letterboxd

-Can't believe how much this swept underneath the radar, SEE THIS.
+Can't believe how much this swept underneath the radar, SEE IT IMMEDIATELY.

 ★★★½ review by 0ona on Letterboxd